Ratio Christi Offers Students a Chance to Study at Oxford Study Centre in England!

 What makes the Oxford Study Centre unique among study abroad programs is the four-week worldviews course and personal mentoring with Kevin James Bywater, the Resident Scholar who directs the Centre and is joining Ratio Christi as a full-time supported missionary.

-We spoke with Kevin about this great joint endeavor to get an idea of what students might expect from this experience and education.
+We originally spoke with Kevin in May, 2017 about this great joint endeavor to get an idea of what students might expect from this experience and education.
 The opportunity to study at OSC is continuing in 2018:

 Would you describe the worldviews course for us?

 “Our worldviews course is integrated and connects topic with topic.
 We combine an initial study of biblical theology with a detailed exploration of biblical law and ethics.
 The canon and historicity of the New Testament occupy several sessions.
 We focus on many passages and books throughout the term, discussing questions of history and science and meaning.

 Islam and Judaism are case studies.
 Our students read the entire Qur’an and portions of the Hadith, and we meet with an Oxford imam for an extended Q&A. We also explore the laws of Leviticus and the work of a contemporary rabbi.
 In addition, we often look into pseudo-Christian religions such as Mormonism and Jehovah’s Witnesses.